 Humidity is a major factor in our region, and it can be tough on exterior paint.
 Excess moisture can lead to blistering, peeling, and the growth of mildew and mold, which can damage your siding and look unsightly.
 To combat this, it’s essential to select a paint specifically designed for high-humidity environments.
 Look for high-quality acrylic latex paints that contain mildewcide and other additives that inhibit mold growth.
 Proper surface preparation is also key to preventing moisture damage, ensuring you get the beautiful results you want and a finish that truly protects your home.

-Common Paint Color Mistakes to Avoid
+Exterior Paint Color Mistakes (and How to Avoid Them)

 Choosing an exterior paint color feels like a huge commitment, and it is!
 The color you pick sets the tone for your entire home and can impact its curb appeal for years.
 While it’s exciting to imagine a fresh new look, it’s also easy to make a misstep that you’ll have to live with for a long time.
 The good news is that most painting mistakes are completely avoidable with a little bit of planning.